|

 | |

-he worked in Pittsburgh, Lee was a high school literature
+was hired as a high school literature and composition teacher

-and composition teacher.
-To help make ends meet he took a
+in Pittsburgh.
+To help make ends meet he took a part-time

-part-time job at a local radio station and got hooked.
-The
+job at a local radio station and got hooked.
+The "Voice

 Cash as host of the 9AM-noon show on WDRC.
 He arrived